KxSystems/docs/docs/wp/iot-mqtt/index.md

   } over crc,`long$x }
 ```

-In this example pressure can be seen to have arrived incorrectly as 195 rather than 19.5:
+In this example temperature can be seen to have arrived incorrectly as 195 rather than 19.5:

 ```txt
 Error with data: "195,39,12,995,8804,21287" 'Failed checksum check